-Objective 2.2: The pedestrian and bicycle circulation plans for FAMU shall be coordinated with Tallahassee-Leon County and CRTPA plans for non-motorized transportation modes and Multimodal Transportation District (MMTD) improvements.
+Objective 2.2: The pedestrian and bicycle circulation plans for FAMU shall be coordinated with Tallahassee-Leon County and CRTPA plans for nonmotorized transportation modes and Multimodal Transportation District (MMTD) improvements.

-FAMU shall plan, design and construct pedestrian and bicycle corridors in accordance with recognized standards, such as the Latest Edition of the Florida Department of Transportation (FDOT) Plans Preparation Manual (PPM), Florida Greenbook (for local roads) and FDOT Design Standards (for state highways).
+FAMU shall plan, design and construct pedestrian and bicycle corridors in accordance with recognized standards, such as the Latest Edition of the Florida Department of Transportation (FDOT) Florida Design Manual (FDM), Florida Greenbook (for local roads) and FDOT Design Standards (for state highways).
+Additionally, when developing projects within the public right-of-way, FAMU will consider providing 10 foot wide (minimum) sidewalks along Major and Minor Arterials and 8 foot wide (minimum) sidewalks for Major and Minor Collectors, and 6 foot wide (minimum) sidewalks on local roadways unless limited right-of-way or other constraints prohibit implementation.